 Things we use in our home for “grown-up” play, in the kitchen and some other parts of home, can be easily transferred to toys with a little creativity and a different view.
-Today we are welcoming Amy from Learning and Exploring Through Play who will share with us 5 activity ideas for one such item:
+Today we share 5 activity ideas for one such item: colander play!

 It doesn’t take long for the toys to pile up high and more often than not interest is quickly lost when children are overwhelmed with so many toys.

 Sometimes everyday items that we have around the home can bring that much fun and entertainment, we can make our own toys.

 Today I am sharing with you the adventures you can have with a kitchen colander.

 1. Water Play with Colander

 Whether you are using it as an addition to water tables in the garden on a hot summers day or using it in the bath.
 Colanders are great fun to fill and empty.
 The water pours out of the holes, creating fountains.

 We always have our Colander out for water play, you can buy plastic toys that create the same effects, but why buy even more toys when you can utilise what you already have?

 2. Colander Pom Pom Drop

 Using kebab skewers (or dry spaghetti), post them through the holes in the Colander.
 Older children can have a go at doing this themselves.
 Little N is 2 years old so was too young to post the skewers through independently.
 Make sure you use enough to make this an effective activity.